On the diameter of subgradient sequences in o-minimal structures: Lipschitz stratification

 \section{Lipschitz stratification}

-In this appendix, we recall the definition of Lipschitz stratification and prove Theorem \ref{lipschitz stratification}.
+In this appendix, we recall the definition of Lipschitz stratification.
 We adhere the notations in \cite{nguyen2016lipschitz}.
 Given a definable stratification $\Sigma$ of $X$, denote by $X^i$ the $i$-th skeleton of the stratification $\Sigma$, which is the union of all the strata of dimension less than or equal to $i$.
 We thus get a sequence

-and such that each difference $\mathring{X}^i = X^i \setminus X^{i-1}$ is an $i$-dimensional definable submanifold of $\mathbb{R}^n$ or empty.
+and such that each difference $\mathring{X}^i := X^i \setminus X^{i-1}$ is an $i$-dimensional definable submanifold of $\mathbb{R}^n$ or empty.
 The strata coincide with the connected components of $\mathring{X}^i$.

 Let $c>1$ be a fixed constant.
 A \emph{$c$-chain} of $q \in \mathring{X}^j$ is a strictly decreasing sequence of indices

 and a corresponding sequence of points $q_{j_s} \in \mathring{X}^{j_s}$ such that $q_{j_1} = q$ and each $j_s$ is the greatest integer for which